 As Canada's oldest and largest accredited lab, Genetrack is officially approved by Immigration, Refugees and Citizenship Canada (IRCC) and the Case Processing Centre (CPC) to perform DNA testing for immigration casework.

 With Genetrack, you're choosing an SCC and AABB-accredited laboratory with a strong reputation for delivering top-quality immigration DNA testing.
 We provide personalized support, efficient turnaround times, and global accessibility to make the immigration process smooth and stress-free.

-We understand the urgency and importance of your case and will handle your case quickly and seamlessly from start to finish.
-That's why we prioritize completing your DNA testing within 1 to 3 business days after receiving all samples, ensuring a faster resolution for your case.
+We understand the time-sensitive nature of your case.
+By leveraging our streamlined processes and state-of-the-art equipment, we'll complete your DNA test within 1 to 3 business days after receiving all samples, fast-tracking the resolution of your case.

 Industry-Leading Quality Standards

 An IRCC-approved immigration DNA test is a test that is recognized and accepted by the Immigration, Refugees and Citizenship Canada (IRCC) for the purposes of family reunification.
 You may need immigration DNA testing if you are sponsoring a family member for immigration purposes and there is insufficient evidence to prove the biological relationship between you and the sponsored person.

 The cost of immigration DNA testing varies depending on the number of people being tested and where everyone is located.
 Please contact us directly for a personalized quote by filling out our online quote form or contacting us by phone or email.
 Our team will respond within 24 hours with a personalized quote.

 What is the DNA letter issued by IRCC?